How to sign your work. Inspired by Matisse, Michelangelo, and other greats (part 1).

-I’m often asked: Should I sign my art?
+I'm often asked: Should I sign my art?
 How do I sign it?
 Where?
-What information should I include?
+What other information should I include?
+Here you go: Add your signature to your artwork.

 What to include?

 Typically artists use only their name.
-Either a formal or informal version.
-First name or last name or both.
+Use your first name or last name or both.
 With initials or not.
-It’s up to you.
 It doesn’t have to be your legal signature.
+For example, Winslow Homer sometimes used a signature incorporating an oil palette drawing around his name.

 What style?

 Your artist signature can be printed, cursive, a combination of the two, or even a symbol or a drawing.
-I share some examples of each below.
+Below I share some examples of each.

 Can I ever change my artist’s signature?

 James McNeill Whistler used 12 variations of his signature.
-Renoir eight.
-And, as we will see, Matisse used many too.
+Renoir used eight.
+And, as we will see, Matisse also used many signatures.
 I don’t think I have found them all, but his legacy is a wide variety of signatures.

 It is often recommended that you sign your art in the medium you used to create the art: if oil, then oil; if acrylic, then acrylic; if marble, then chisel it into the marble.

 Some say to sign in a Sharpie or other permanent marker.
 I don't advocate that.
-A permanent marker can seem obtrusive on a piece of art; calling too much attention to the signature.
-And, more importantly, watercolor and other works on paper absorb and release moisture over time.
-I’ve known “permanent” markers to bleed or fade.
+A permanent marker can seem obtrusive on a piece of art.
+It calls too much attention to the signature.
+And, more importantly, a “permanent” marker tends to bleed or fade.
+I once had a pair of hockey gloves from Wayne Gretzky that I purchased at a celebrity auction.
+They were signed in some sort of "permanent marker," and the signature disappeared in a few years!
+It is not convincing to say, "Well, there used to be a signature here by Wayne Gretzky!"

 I typically sign my two-dimensional art in pencil.
-Graphite, which is the “lead” in pencils, is extremely lightfast and can last hundreds of years.
-Plus one can write very finely, or with whatever pressure and density you desire.
+Just a regular, ordinary #2 pencil is a good tool.
+The graphite, (which is the “lead” in pencils), is lightfast and can last hundreds of years.
+Plus you can write finely, or with the gusto, or density you desire.

-For my textile art, I create a label for the back and sometimes incorporate my initials into the front of the piece.
+For my textile art, I create a label that I stitch into the back of the piece, and sometimes I incorporate my initials into the front of the piece.

 Where should I sign?